Come on Savvy Crafters, let’s see MORE soap making recipes like these!

-Jemima kicked things off this week when she sent me photos of some lovely soaps she made, and I thought I would share them with you here… Then while writing this page a thought struck me, why not pop a form at the bottom of this page and see how many others would like to post their photos and soap making recipes.
+Jemima kicked things off when she sent me photos of some lovely soaps she made, and I thought I would share them with you here.

 Blue Swirl Cold Process Soap Recipe